New homes

 Collect the deposit and start receiving rent

-You are legally required to put your tenant’s deposit in a government protected scheme.
+You are legally required to protect your tenant’s deposit in a government‑approved scheme within 30 days of receiving it and provide the tenant with prescribed information within the same timeframe.
 We register deposits with a scheme such as My Deposits to the benefit of both tenants and landlords.
 You may wish to consider a Zero Deposit Guarantee which provides tenants with a more affordable option whilst providing landlords with the same protection provided by a traditional cash deposit.
-With your tenant moved in, it will soon be time to collect the rent.
-You’ll need to decide whether you want to do this yourself, or let Thomas Morris take care of it.

 Property inspections